stevejay/react-roving-tabindex/README.md

 ### From version 2 to version 3

-Please see the CHANGELOG.md file for instructions on upgrading from version 2 to version 3.
+Please see the CHANGELOG.md file for instructions to upgrade from version 2 to version 3.

 ### From version 1 to version 2